bridgecrew-perf4/kata-terraform/docs/exercises.md

 # 2) Module management

-## Description
-* We're creating a module
-* That generates 2 files
-* Then uses count to generate those files
-* Then generating a variable number of files

-* Action        : Where         What

 ## A) Using a module to generate files
 * Create    : Directory             :  The modules container
 * Create    : module                :  x2 files, content irrelevent
-* Output    : local_file.filename   :  x2 files, output their names to the calling module
+* Output    : local_file.filename   :  x2 files, output their names, individually, to the calling module
+* Output    : local_file.filename   :  x2 files, output their names, from the calling module too
 * Run       : From calling module   :  Run the module, from a parent main.tf, in the parent directory

 ### Acceptance:
-* Given that i have a module directory, and i'm in the directory above it
-* When i run terraform apply
+* Test : $terraform apply
 * I can see it generates 2 files:
-    * file_0.txt
-    * file_1.txt
+    * output/file_0.txt

-* Given that i have run terraform apply
-* When i run terraform output
-* I receive:
+    * output/file_1.txt

+* Test : $terraform apply, $terraform output, gives:
     * file_one = "output/file_0.txt"
     * file_two = "output/file_1.txt"